d-touw/SMO_Online_Docker/README.md

 ## To update the server?
 Just run the `bash start.sh` command again, it will download the new config for the server.

+## Contributors
+As said in the intro go checkout [CraftyBoss](https://github.com/CraftyBoss/SuperMarioOdysseyOnline) and [Sanae](https://github.com/Sanae6/SmoOnlineServer) for their, and their group's awesome work on this mod!